Agleason1/Test-Readme/README.md

 StatsBase v0.33.21<br>
 IJulia v1.23.3 (for running Julia kernels in Jupyter Notebook)<br>
 <br>
 The Jupyter notebooks can be run following the installation of Anaconda.
-Julia's IJulia package allows loading Julia kernels in Jupyter Notebook instances.
+Julia's IJulia package allows loading Julia environments into Jupyter notebooks.